zalando/postgres-operator/docs/quickstart.md

 a release name that is prepended to the operator resource's names.

 Use `--name zalando` to match with the default service account name as older operator versions do not support custom names for service accounts.
-When relying solely on the CRD-based configuration use the [values-crd yaml file](../charts/values-crd.yaml) and comment the ConfigMap template in the [helmignore](../charts/.helmignore) file.
+To use CRD-based configuration use the [values-crd yaml file](../charts/values-crd.yaml).

 ```bash
 # 1) initialize helm